Western Vikings R.U.F.C.: 2012/2013 season

 Western Vikings entered the league for the first time since 2006/07 and were given an away trip to Emerging Nomads to start the season.
 Vikings won the game 24-17 with Paul Wheeldon scoring the first try since the resurrection.
 The first home game brought Castletown to the QEII for their first trip to Peel, for some years.
 Vikings lost this match 27-15 after losing some notable players to injury early in the game.

 It can be seen as a successful season for Vikings having defeated Castletown 12-10, and Ramsey B 19-18.
 They have also completed the double over Emerging Nomads with a 50-17 home win.
 Vikings finished fourth in the Manx Shield and had the choice to play in either the Trophy or the Bowl for the remainder of the season.

-Vikings opted to play against the better opposition in the Manx Trophy and, although having failed to register a win, have gained some much needed big match experience which will stand them in good stead for their second season in the Manx Shield.
-Vikings finished the season with a disappointing 66-12 loss to Vagabonds B in the Manx Plate semi final.
+Vikings opted to play against the better opposition in the Manx Trophy and failed to register a win.
+Vikings finished the season with a 66-12 loss to Vagabonds B in the Manx Plate semi final.

 Numerous injuries have affected the season, most notably a handbag injury to team captain Mike Sheeley in only the fifth game of the season.
 Even with these injuries Western Vikings have used over forty players in their comeback season which they will be looking to add to over the summer months.